 THE FOUNDATION'S BOARD

 Chris has a long association with Aboriginal issues and development.
-Chris established Coles Group’s Indigenous philanthropic programs in 2001 including Coles Indigenous Food Fund, relationships with the Arnhem Land Progress Association (ALPA) and with Islander & Cape Indigenous Services (IBIS).
-Chris also shaped and continues to advise Coles on the implementation of its successful Indigenous employment program, Indigenous supply chains and Coles philanthropic partners.
+Chris established Coles Group’s Indigenous philanthropic programs in 2001 including Coles Indigenous Food Fund, relationships with the Arnhem Land Progress Association (ALPA) and Outback Stores.
+Chris also shaped Coles on the implementation of its successful Indigenous employment program, Indigenous supply chains and Coles philanthropic partners.

 Peter brings extensive fund raising expertise to the Foundation.
 He is a former Chair of Fundraising Institute Australia (FIA), a Certified Fund Raising Executive and FIA Fellow.

 In recognition of his outstanding contribution to the fundraising profession, Peter was awarded FIA’s 2016 Arthur Venn Fundraiser of the Year.

 As Director of Dalton Garland Blanchard Group, Peter provides strategic fundraising counsel to major Australian and international For-Purpose organisationsFundraising.

 Peter is a passionate Australian native gardener and small hobby farm and wattle tree plantation in western Victoria.
 A life-long environmentalist and Al Gore trained Climate Reality Leader.

 Juleigh was and founder of the Outback Spirit brand and has over three decades experience in sourcing native bush foods from Aboriginal communities throughout Australia.
 She has worked with a wide range of government research groups to develop native foods and the inspiration for the establishment of the Foundation.